-In 2020-2022, several amendments to the SER were introduced to allow tackling of the economic downturn caused by the COVID-19 pandemic, in line with the EC and the Ecofin Council recommendations and a general escape clause (GEC) which was activated.

-Due to the deactivation of the general escape clause and return to standard fiscal rules in the EU in 2024 as well as the challenges stemming from Russian aggression against Ukraine, the SER was amended in 2023, introducing important changes aimed at addressing these factors in line with EU rules requirements.
-The SER in its previous form would imply a much deeper consolidation in 2024 (approximately 6 percentage points of GDP) than the one required by the EU rules, which would result in a threat to macroeconomic stability.
-Therefore, the required fiscal effort resulting from the SER was made consistent with the one implied by the EU fiscal rules.
-In view of the above, the previous correction mechanism was replaced by a new mechanism, as described earlier.
+In 2020-2022, several amendments to the SER were introduced to allow tackling of the economic downturn caused by the COVID-19 pandemic, in line with the EC and the Ecofin Council recommendations and an activation of a general escape clause (GEC).
+Subsequently, due to the deactivation of the GEC and return to standard fiscal rules in the EU in 2024 as well as the challenges stemming from Russian aggression against Ukraine, the SER was further amended in 2023, introducing important changes aimed at addressing these factors in line with EU rules requirements.